torao/iVR/README.md

 # iVR: Multi-Purpose Video Recorder for Raspberry Pi

-The goal of iVR is to record long-term footage with information acquired from various sensor devices.
-This repository contains scripts and setups to turn your Raspberry Pi into a homebrew video recorder. iVR might be used for the following purposes:
+The goal of iVR is to record long-term footage, either offline or online, with information acquired from various sensor devices.
+This repository contains scripts and setups to turn your Raspberry Pi into a homebrew footage recorder. iVR might be used for the following purposes:

 * **Security Camera**: for home, garage and warehouse
 * **Dashboard Camera**: install at the front or rear of the vehicle